lounotlew/Stat-133-Fall-2017/hw02/README.md

-The purpose of this assignment is to start working with data frames, and developing developing manipulation skills of basic data objects in R: reading data tables, understanding data frames, use of bracket notation, the dollar operator, and become more and more familiar with the associated NBA data set which now includes more variables
+The purpose of this assignment is to start working with data frames, and developing developing manipulation skills of basic data objects in R: reading data tables, understanding data frames, use of bracket notation, the dollar operator, and become more and more familiar with the associated NBA data set which now includes more variables.

 Modify the content of this file.